 Trail Running the Assault on BlackRock Trail Race

 Seven miles, 2,770 feet of elevation gain, and extremely sore legs.
 The Assault on BlackRock summits BlackRock at 5,810 feet, and that’s just the halfway point of the race.
 The trail race takes place in Sylva’s scenic Pinnacle Park, where hikers enjoy the significant elevation gain and rocky terrain of the trails in the 1,000-acre park.
 However, running through Pinnacle Park is an entirely different, vigorous experience than hiking.
 As runners weave through the spruce forests along the spine of the Plott Balsam Mountains on challenging gravel and dirt roads they’ll tackle the final summit climbing 650 feet in 1/3 mile on steep single track.
 Those runners who complete the race in 101 minutes, 1 hour and 41 minutes, receive a belt buckle.

 The normally dormant High Falls at Lake Glenville transforms into a powerhouse of flowing water during the Thorpe Dam releases.
 For select dates in spring and summer, Duke Energy releases the dam and water rumbles over High Falls and into the West Fork of the Tuckasegee River, giving whitewater kayakers a chance to tackle more than five miles of Class II, III and IV rapids.
 In order to even get to the put-in, kayakers must carry their kayaks and gear down a mile-long trail that descends about 650 feet on steep stone steps.
 Once kayakers are in the water and tackle the first Class IV rapid, navigating through the scenic mountain valleys is just as beautiful as it is challenging.
-Release dates for spring 2017 are April 8 and 9, June 10, July 1, July 22, August 12 and August 26.
+Check here for the latest release dates.

 Cycling the Tour de Cashiers